LakeMerritt.org

 --- a celebration of stewardship & Lake Merritt history---

-Documentary by John Kirkmire
+Video by John Kirkmire.

-Co-produced by Katie Noonan, David Wofford, John Kirkmire
+Produced by Katie Noonan, David Wofford, John Kirkmire

-Commentators: Clay Anderson, Golden Gate Audubon --- Richard Bailey, Lake Merritt Institute Founder --- Nikki Bas, Oakland City Council --- Olga Bolotina, SF Bay Chapter Sierra Club Chair --- Jim Carlton, Marine Biologist --- Andrew Cohen, Center for Research of Aquatic BioInvasions --- Ellen Corbett, East Bay Regional Park District Board --- Adrian Cotter, Wildlife Banner Artist --- Jim Covel, Monterey Bay Aquarium --- Dan Kalb, Oakland City Council --- David Lewis, Save SF Bay Executive Director --- Lynette Gibson McElhaney, Oakland City Council --- Katie Noonan, Rotary Nature Center Friends Co-Chair --- Joel Parrott, Oakland Zoo Executive Director --- Joel Peter, Measure DD Project Manager --- Robert Raburn, BART Director --- James Robinson, Lake Merritt Institute Exec.
+Commentators: Clay Anderson, Golden Gate Audubon --- Richard Bailey, Lake Merritt Institute Founder --- Nikki Bas, Oakland City Council --- Olga Bolotina, SF Bay Chapter Sierra Club Chair --- Jim Carlton, Marine Biologist --- Andrew Cohen, Center for Research of Aquatic BioInvasions --- Ellen Corbett, East Bay Regional Park District Board --- Adrian Cotter, Wildlife Banner Artist --- Jim Covel, Monterey Bay Aquarium --- Dan Kalb, Oakland City Council --- David Lewis, Save SF Bay Executive Director --- Lynette Gibson McElhaney, Oakland City Council --- Katie Noonan, Rotary Nature Center Friends --- Joel Parrott, Oakland Zoo Executive Director --- Joel Peter, Measure DD Project Manager --- Robert Raburn, BART Director --- James Robinson, Lake Merritt Institute Exec.
 Director --- Dee Rosario, East Bay Regional Park District Board --- Libby Schaaf, Oakland Mayor --- Susan Schwartzenberg, Exploratorium --- Rob Stewart, Lake Merritt Breakfast Club Exec.
-Director --- Damon Tighe, California Center for Natural History --- Ken-ichi Ueda, iNaturalist co-Founder --- David Wofford, Rotary Nature Center Friends Co-Chair --- Pam Young, Golden Gate Audubon Exec.
+Director --- Damon Tighe, California Center for Natural History --- Ken-ichi Ueda, iNaturalist co-Founder --- David Wofford, Rotary Nature Center Friends --- Pam Young, Golden Gate Audubon Exec.
 Director

 150th is intended for non-commercial, educational purposes only.
-All rights reserved.

 Picture